mjdgv/tiktok_scrape/README.md

 This will run tests we specified in `tests/` and should export data from an instance where the algorithm

 a.
-Doesn't interact with videos at all.
+Doesn't interact with videos at all, just collects information.

-b.
-Watches videos if they're part of a pre-decided list of hashtags.
+In order to chnage the language, line

 Any output from the tests, as well as any information about failures, will be located in a file generated called `report.html`, located in the home directory of the repository.
 This is what the `--html=report.html` flag indicates when we run pytest.